tcarrio/hyprvibe/README.md

 A flake-based NixOS configuration with Hyprland window manager support.

 Tuned to squeeze every bit of performance out of your system.

-It's not in a drop-and-go state, but if you're willing, tweak a few things.
- (like replace my username) You should be mostly set.
+It's not in a drop-and-go state, but if you're willing to tweak a few things *(like replacing my username)*.
+You should be mostly set.

-There are a few ways we could improve this for easier sharing.
+There are a few ways we could improve for easier sharing.
 I'd appreciate suggestions/PRs.

 ## Structure